miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Nine props in Hallowbrook hotel and two in Chantry.
 + Twenty-three props at warehouse and three in Asylum.
 + Sixteen props in Lotus Blossom and two in fishmarket.
-+ Twenty-two props at Ocean House and seven in SM clinic.
++ Twenty-two props in Ocean House and eight in SM clinic.
 + Twenty-four props at Grout's and nineteen at Giovanni's.
-+ Thirteen props at Empire hotel and four in Venture Tower.
++ Thirteen props in Empire hotel and four in Venture Tower.
 + Twenty-four props in tattoo shop and seven props in Tsengs.
-+ Two props in junkyard and three in Foxy Boxes and Chinatown.
++ Two props at junkyard and three in Foxy Boxes and Chinatown.
-+ Twenty-four props in netcafe and twelve at Society of Leopold.
 + One prop on each hub, one downtown, diner, Zhao's and Skyeline.
++ Twenty-four props in netcafe and nineteen at Society of Leopold.
 +- Two props at Gimble's and four at observatory.
 +- Six props at warrens and two at Leopold Society.